 SPADA’s unique mission is to bring together expert stakeholders from across the biothreat community to create guidance for a comprehensive and uniform approach to scientific analysis and detection of biothreat agents.

-The SPADA active working group effort is sponsored by the U.S. Department of the Undersecretary of the Army – Test & Evaluation (DUSA T&E); the U.S. Joint Program Executive Office Joint Program Manager – Guardian Defense Biological Product Assurance Office (JPM-Guardian DBPAO); and Johns Hopkins University, Applied Physics Laboratory.
+This SPADA working group effort was sponsored by the U.S. Department of the Undersecretary of the Army – Test & Evaluation (DUSA T&E); the U.S. Joint Program Executive Office Joint Program Manager – Guardian Defense Biological Product Assurance Office (JPM-Guardian DBPAO); and Johns Hopkins University, Applied Physics Laboratory.

-The SPADA Working Group on in silico PCR analysis is drafting standard procedures for the use of in silico PCR analysis, to build confidence that analysts in different laboratories will achieve equivalent results.
+The SPADA Working Group on in silico PCR analysis drafted standard procedures for the use of in silico PCR analysis, to build confidence that analysts in different laboratories will achieve equivalent results.

 Assay developers or evaluators often discover that a bacterial culture is not the expected species or strain.
 There is currently no consensus on the process to authenticate bacterial strain.
-The SPADA Bacterial Strain Verification Working Group is developing guidelines for the characterization and authentication of bacterial strains.
+The SPADA Bacterial Strain Verification Working Group worked to develop guidelines for the characterization and authentication of bacterial strains.

 When deploying assays in the field to protect warfighters deployed in global war zones, it is critical to have a standard for evaluating how different soils affect inhibition, interference, and cross-reactivity of the assay.
-The SPADA Working Group on Soil Testing Samples is drafting standard procedures for preparation and characterization of soils, and the use of soil samples to evaluate candidate biothreat detection assays.
+The SPADA Working Group on Soil Testing Samples drafted standard procedures for preparation and characterization of soils and the use of soil samples to evaluate candidate biothreat detection assays.